BadGamesInc/hypnotic-client/README.md

 use at your own risk i guess
 ## requirements
 mcp-918
-you need to import the io.netty files from a stock jar
+you need to import the io.netty files and pack.png from a stock jar
 java 11 is REQUIRED - you will crash on startup if you do not have it
 ## authors
 BadGamesInc - actual knowledge